 Future Career Opportunities

 Students progress to study health care related programmes or biomedical sciences.
-It is an essential requirement for careers such as; occupational health, radiotherapy, physiotherapy, sports science or laboratory work.
-It combines well with Single Vocational A Level Health & Social Care and Children’s Play, Learning & Development, especially if you are considering going into nursing, midwifery or social care.
+It is an essential requirement for careers such as: occupational health, radiotherapy, physiotherapy, sports science or laboratory work.
+The course combines well with Single Vocational A Level Health & Social Care and Children’s Play, Learning & Development; especially if you are considering going into nursing, midwifery or social care.

 Why study at The Sixth Form Bolton?